By Paula Parker

 The festival is held from late January to mid February, head to Old Phuket Town for this celebration.

-The King of Thailand is a noted boating enthusiast.
+The King of Thailand was a noted boating enthusiast.

 The regatta is the largest of the most popular sailing events in Southeast Asia.
 It is held on the December 5th.